pederz/Face-Image-Occlusions/README.md

     The code files for the project Face Image Occlusions Generation in the course [IMT4126 Biometrics](https://www.ntnu.edu/studies/courses/IMT4126) at NTNU.
   </p>
 </div>
-When referring to real samples, it referes to the biometric samples with biometric characteristic of face that are used as input to add occlusions script.
-When referring to synthetic samples, it referes to the biometric samples with biometric characteristic of face that are synthetically occluded output by the add occlusion script.
+When referring to real samples, it refers to the biometric samples with biometric characteristic of face that are used as input to add occlusions script.
+When referring to synthetic samples, it refers to the biometric samples with biometric characteristic of face that are synthetically occluded output by the add occlusion script.
 <br />

 <!-- Table of Contents -->